zubairabid/Semester7/subjects/nationalism/assign/20171076_Nationalism_asgn1.md

 meet.
 It has some markings of a community, but it is not the traditional Gemeinschaft [^andersondef].

+## Nation in the framework of Gemeinschaft and Gesselschaft

 This begs comparison to the traditional imagining of a community.
 As discussed in the lecture, the key components of a Gemeinschaft are: